cieranmorris/UFO-Sightings-Responsive-Table/README.md

 # JavaScript and DOM Manipulation

-## Background
+## Background Information

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.
+In this project, I utilized my experience in JavaScript and HTML to transform a large dataset containing UFO sightings across the United States, Canada, and Australia into a dynamic web page for a user to filter through.
+The importance of this visualization was the manipulation of large dataset into a table that updates and displays results automatically, to streamline the efforts of the user as opposed to sorting through all the results manually.

-### Accomplished: Automatic Table and Data Search using Multiple Search Categories
+## Automatic Table and Data Search using Multiple Search Categories

 * Primary coding languages used within this repository: JavaScript(specifically including D3.js), HTML, and CSS.